harlow/go-micro-services/README.md

+# Attention

+This is a fork, so it's not go get-able, you'll have to setup the project structure as the original, e.g.

+    git clone https://github.com/isaiah/go-micro-services.git $GOPATH/src/github.com/harlow/

 # HTTP up front, Protobufs in the rear.

 An demonstration of Golang micro-services that accept HTTP/JSON requests at API level and then